Shower Panels – 4 Different Installation Methods

 1. Quick Installation (Easiest Way):

-a. measure and attach 2 brackets onto wall. make sure the hose will reach the shower pipe from your mounting location.
+a.
+Measure and attach 2 brackets onto wall. make sure the hose will reach the shower pipe from your mounting location.
 Included anchors are for tile surface.
 Be sure to use a masonry or ceramic drill bit.
-Fiberglass tile enclosures will need a different "toggle style" adapter to attach the brackets.
-Be sure to silicne around the bracket if attaching to fiberglass.
+Fiberglass enclosures will need a different “toggle style” adapter to attach the brackets.
+Be sure to silicone around the bracket if attaching to fiberglass.

 c.
 Using an assistant, attach the shower panel to the shower pipe, and hang the panel onto the 2 brackets, making sure it is “locked” into place by pulling downward onto it, and moving side to side to make certain it is affixed onto the brackets.